Aharon Chelouche: Early life

-Sometime in 1840 his parents travelled by ferry to Haifa.
+Chelouche was born in the Algeria City of Oran.
+His family moved to Ottoman Palestine in 1840, when his parents travelled by ferry to Haifa.
 Soon afterwards the family moved to Nablus, then to Jerusalem, and thereafter finally to Jaffa.
 They became soon one of the leading families in the city, having exceptional good leadership skills.
 The Chelouche family had good connections with Arab families, as they spoke Arabic.
 One of the known family friends was a Turkish governor.
-Aharon had two sons, Avraham Haim and Yosef Eliyahu.
+Aharon had two sons, Avraham Haim and Yosef Eliyahu, as well as five daughters.

 Adult life and career

-Young Aharon started with gold and silver trade, became a money changer and started to buy land.
+Aharon worked in thegold and silver trade and as a money changer, and purchased land outside Jaffa.
 He bought land north-east of Jaffa, where he built a house and then facilitated the creation of the neighbourhood of Neve Tzedek.
 Chelouche's house was one of the largest residential buildings in the late 19th century.
 The family started to grow and Aharon built a second floor for the house.
 At the east part of the house is a synagogue.
 Today the house is an important landmark in Neve Tzedek, but it is in a poor state of preservation and is again under construction.

 The Chelouche family has also been involved in the iron and tile industry.

 Aharon was interested in religious education, and hired a rabbi from Beirut to teach Torah in Jaffa.
+He died in 1920 at the age of 91.

 His younger son, Yosef Eliyahu, became one of the founders of Tel Aviv.

-Aharon Chelouche died 1920, an event marking the end of an era in the Chelouche family.
+Chelouche's grandson, Moshe, briefly served as mayor of Tel Aviv in 1936.